artmg/micro-bit/docs/edit-code.md

 * Nice, easy, editor to get started
 * write simple event-driven code
 * switch between block edit view and full text code views
-* coding environment allows you to start New projects in other langauges
+* coding environment allows you to start New projects in other languages
+* see instant results from the in-page simulator

 [https://www.microbit.co.uk/app/]